Do you take on cases where the Doe is believed to be under 18?

 Q: What happens next?

-Because DNA from John and Jane Does can be degraded, Doe ethnicity reports must be interpreted with caution as should a Doe’s list of his DNA-cousins.
+Because DNA from John and Jane Does can be degraded, Doe ethnicity reports must be interpreted with caution as should a Doe’s list of their DNA-cousins.
 It is also possible that ghost matches may appear on a Doe’s list as artifacts of GEDmatch’s matching algorithms that were designed to work with fresh DNA.
 However, as an essential part of our proof-of-concept studies over the last year, we have developed means to assess the reliability of GEDmatch output under degraded conditions.

 Once we upload our Doe’s data to GEDmatch and have performed diagnostics on the results, we begin the sometimes long process of building family trees and triangulating DNA segments – tasks that are well-known to those of us who are involved in adoption searches.